akinade/third-party-move-and-improve/Lab200/LabGuide200.md

 ### Step 2:Export DNS zone file
 **Prequisite**

-* For this section of a lab, you will need domain name or a sub-domain.
-There are many domain name registrars like GoDaddy, NameCheap or Google.
-I’m using google as my domain name registrar for this lab
+* For this section of a lab, you will need domain name.
+There are many domain name registrars like GoDaddy, NameCheap or Google. we are using google as my domain name registrar for this lab

 * **Note: DNS will take 4-12 hours to propagate after you make changes**